vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-howitworks.md

 ## 5. Overview of agreements and charges

-The user can see their active subscriptions, as well as stopped subscriptions, and get an overview of previous charges in Vipps or MobilePay.
+The user can see their active subscriptions, as well as stopped subscriptions, and get an overview of previous charges in Vipps MobilePay.

 ![Overview of agreements](../images/vipps-recurring-api-howitworks/vipps-recurring-step5.png)